-All-employee share plans

-To enable Executive Directors to participate in all-employee share plans on a similar basis as other employees.

-ShareSave Plans are operated in the UK and 32 other countries internationally.
+All-employee share plans To enable Executive Directors to participate in all-employee share plans on a similar basis as other employees.
+How the component operates Maximum levels of payment Framework in which performance is assess ShareSave Plans are operated in the UK and 32 other countries internationally.
 In the US, an Employee Stock Purchase Plan is operated.
 These plans enable employees to save on a regular basis and then buy shares in the Company.
 Executive Directors are able to participate in such plans on a similar basis to other employees, depending on where they are located.
 Executive Directors may currently invest up to £500 per month in the UK ShareSave Plan, in-line with UK participants.
 The Committee may exercise its discretion to increase this amount up to the maximum permitted by HM Revenue & Customs.
 Similar limits will apply in different locations.
+None.